ayaka14732/llama-2-jax/README.md

 This project is supported by Cloud TPUs from Google's [TPU Research Cloud](https://sites.research.google/trc/about/) (TRC).

-This project is inspired by [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax).
+This project is a direct fork of [ayaka14732/llama-jax](https://github.com/ayaka14732/llama-jax), which is inspired by [ayaka14732/bart-base-jax](https://github.com/ayaka14732/bart-base-jax).

 ## Motivation